I apologize for the sweets binge I’ve been on lately but it’s Christmas time, for crying out loud!

 - ⅔ cup chopped pecans

 - Use an electric hand mixer to combine the flour, cream cheese and butter.
 Work dough with hands to form in to a ball and then flatten it a little into a disc.
 Wrap with plastic wrap and refrigerate for at least an hour.

-- Preheat oven to 350 degrees.
-Coat mini muffin pan(s) with nonstick cooking spray, making sure to coat the sides of the wells.
+- Preheat oven to 350 degrees F. Coat mini muffin pan(s) with nonstick cooking spray, making sure to coat the sides of the wells.

 - Remove chilled dough from refrigerator and divide it into 24 evenly sized balls.
 Place each ball into a cup in the muffin pan and pat into shape with your fingers.

 - In a medium mixing bowl, use an electric hand mixer to combine egg, brown sugar, salt, and vanilla.
 Use a spoon to stir in melted butter and pecans.
 Place a small amount of the filling in each pastry lined muffin cup; dividing it evenly between the 24 cups.

-- Bake for 20 minutes or till nicely browned and set.
+- Bake for 20 minutes or until nicely browned and set.
 Remove from oven and allow to cool in muffin pan(s) for 10 to 15 minutes then use a fork or small sharp knife to pop the tarts out of the pan.
 They will come out easier if they have set up a bit.
 Allow them to cool completely on a wire rack and then store in an airtight container.